I’ve rambled a bit before about this thing called the Loudness War.

 When it comes to music — especially my own — my brain is a serious hoarder.
 I don’t tend to forget many things.
 So it was surreal to hear countless alternate vocal and drum takes, guitar and piano parts that didn’t make it into final mixes, unused intros and outros, and even sketches that were never developed, stashed between songs like invisible little bookmarks.
 I have almost no memory of recording any of this stuff.

-Even when you don’t count any of the between-song sketches, out of these 188 songs, at least 100 of them have recorded elements that weren’t used, ranging from subtle little things, to “holy crap, this would have changed the feeling of the whole song if i kept it in the mix” things.
+Even when you don’t count any of the between-song sketches, out of these hundred and eighty-eight songs at least a hundred of them have recorded elements that weren’t used, ranging from subtle little things to “holy crap, this would have changed the feeling of the whole song if I kept it in the mix” things.

 I’ve got a plan for some of this “lost” material.
 I’ll tell you more once it gets past the brainstorming stage.